guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/CI/Jenkins.md

 >`env.LOGIN_USR` --> username
 >`env.LOGIN_PSW` --> password

+Another way to access credentials is by using the Credentials Binding Plugin.
+It allows to define a section where all the commands will have access to those credentials.

 This method keeps pipeline developers from having to create their own functions for parsing username and passwords over and over again.

 >[!example] Example - withCredentials step